 Annex Vc Part-CAMO

-Continuing airworthiness management organisation (all types of aircraft types and operation)
+Continuing airworthiness management organisation (all types of aircraft types and operations).

-Part – CAO provides a new set of requirements for Combined Airworthiness Organisation: such organisation may perform CAMO activities or Maintenance Organisation activities, or both, but limited to non-complex aircraft not used by a licenced air carrier.
+Part – CAO provides a new set of requirements for Combined Airworthiness Organisation: such organisation may perform CAMO activities Maintenance Organisation activities or both, but limited to non-complex aircraft not used by a licensed air carrier.